pvlang/reference/types.md

 ## Unsigned integer types

 They start with **u** and end with the bit width of type (eg. `u32` is 32-bit wide unsigned integer).
+`usize` is an unsigned integer type with the size of the machine word.

 - u8
 - u16